 - World Nomads: Known for comprehensive coverage tailored to travelers and adventurers.

-- SafetyWing: Offers affordable insurance plans designed for digital nomads and long-term travelers.
+- SafetyWing: Offers affordable insurance plans designed for digital nomads and long-term travellers.

 When to take out Travel Insurance?